 Who should use this information sheet?

 This information sheet is to help you to engage a website developer (web developer) to create a website.
-It assumes that you are happy that the website developer you have found has the necessary skills, expertise and resources to deliver the website you want.
+It assumes that you have found a web developer who has the necessary skills, expertise and resources to deliver the website you want.

-Why should you have a written agreement with your website developer?
+Why should you have a written agreement with your web developer?

-Having a written agreement helps to ensure that you receive what you want from your website developer, for example:
+Having a written agreement helps to ensure that you receive what you want from your web developer, for example:

 Arts Law recommends you discuss and finalise an agreement before the web developer starts work and before you pay any money to the web developer.